nalexandru/NekoEngine/README.md

 * On Windows the renderer may be selected with the Renderer.sModule option in Engine.ini.
 The options are: D3D12Render, D3D9Render & GLRender.
 * The D3D12 renderer only supports DXR at the moment, so a GPU with HW ray tracing is required.
 * UWP support is experimental and will most likely not work.
 The Data directory must be copied to SOURCE_DIR\bin\<Configuration>\AppX because of the limitations imposed by the platform.
-* The Mac OS X implementation has been tested on 10.4 PowerPC and 10.6 Intel.

 ## 3rd Party libraries